baijum/selenium-python/source/installation.rst

 Selenium Python bindings provide a convenient API to access Selenium WebDrivers like Firefox, Ie and Chrome.
-The current supported Python versions are Python 2.6 and Python 2.7.
-Python 3 is not yet supported.
+The current supported Python versions are 2.6, 2.7, 3.2 and 3.3.

 Selenium server is a Java program.
 Java Runtime Environment (JRE) 1.6 or newer version is recommended to run Selenium server.
-This article explain using Selenium 2 with WebDriver API.
+This article explain using Selenium 2 WebDriver API.
 Selenium 1 / Selenium RC API is not covered here.